uma-subbiah/ls--clone/README.md

 #### Description

     ls 0.1.0

-*USAGE:*

-    ls [FLAGS] [OPTIONS] [dir]

-*FLAGS:*
+    FLAGS:

     1.         --atime             Sort by and display access time
     2.     -a                      Prints all entries, doesn't ignore those beginning with
     3.     -A                      Prints almsot all entries, except those beginning with . or ..
     4.         --author            Prints tha author of each file, set by default
     5.     -m                      Prints list as comma separated values
     6.     -c                      Sort the files by the date created
     7.     -s, --size              Prints the allocated size of each file
     8.         --help              Prints help information
     9.     -h, --human-readable    Human readable format, set by default
     10.     -i, --inode             Shows the time of creation instead of last modified time
     11.     -l                      List all the details of the file
     12.     -t                      Sorts files by the last-modified time
     13.     -n, --name              Sorts files alphabetically by filename
     14.     -U                      Doesn't sort, prints in the directory order (default)
     15.     -f                      Don not sort entries
     16.     -1                      Prints file names one per line
     17.     -d, --directory         Only list directories
     18.     -Q, --quote-name        Prints file names in quotes
     19.     -R, --recursive         Print files recursively
     20.     -r, --reverse           Print files in the reverse order - best used with a sort option
     21.     -S                      Sorts files by file size
     22.     -V, --version           Prints version information

-*OPTIONS:*
+    OPTIONS:
             --sort <sort>                Takes as input the criteria to sort based on [default: create] --time-style <time-style>    Formats the time output, options are Rust time formats like %Y-%m-%d %H:%M:%S (default), %b %e %H:%M , %a %b %e %T %Y and rearranged variants [default: %Y-%m-%d
                                         %H:%M:%S]

-*ARGS:*
+    ARGS:
             <dir>    Takes the directory to be listed from cmd line [default: .]

 #### Dependencies: